 This section details how to create and edit a new JavaScript source code file.
 You should familiarize yourself with this process because you’ll create numerous source code files throughout this book.

 Create a new HTML5 project titled javascript_source_file.
-Remember to include the previous project’s files.
+Recall that a new project is created by creating a folder with the appropriate name, copying files from the previous project, and editing the <Title> element of the index.html to reflect the new project.

 Create a new folder named src inside the project folder by clicking the new folder icon while hovering over the project folder, as illustrated in Figure 2-4.
+This folder will contain all of your source code.

 Figure 2-4.
-Creating a new source code folder

-This folder will contain all of your source code.

-Create a new source code file within the src folder by right-clicking the src folder, as illustrated in Figure 2-5.
+Creating a new source code folderCreate a new source code file within the src folder by right-clicking the src folder, as illustrated in Figure 2-5.
+Name the new source file core.js.

 Figure 2-5.
-Adding a new JavaScript source code file

-Name the new source file core.js.

-Note In Visual Studio Code you can create/copy/rename folders and files by using the right-click menus in the Explorer window.
+Adding a new JavaScript source code fileNote In Visual Studio Code you can create/copy/rename folders and files by using the right-click menus in the Explorer window.

 Open the new core.js source file for editing.

-Create a variable referencing the WebGL context and add a function which allows you to access it.
+Define a variable for referencing the WebGL context and add a function which allows you to access the variable.

 "use strict";